8an3/OCRMNavigator/README.md

 | `Add Sub-Folder` | Add sub-folders to nav directory | Right-click item |
 | `Expand / Collapse Sub/Folder` | Set default value for folder | Right-click item|

+> [!NOTE]
-- ***Note*** Same as files above.
+> Same as files above.
 Folders only go 2 deep.
 Didn't see the point of going further than that kinda defeats the purpose of this.
 With the thought in mind, first level are most used items you need, while the collapsed folders are the second most used, and the subfolder being the third.
 Each folder and be set to open expanded or collapsed as default.
+>

 ##### URLS